vecma-project/EasyVVUQ-QCGPJ/README.md

 and [QCG Pilot Job Manager](https://github.com/vecma-project/QCG-PilotJob) that enables efficient execution of critical parts of EasyVVUQ workflows on HPC machines.

-EasyVVUQ-QCGPJ, shortened in the rest of this documentation as EasyPJ, provides an API to configure EasyVVUQ to use QCG Pilot Job (QCG PJ) for execution of demanding parts of EasyVVUQ workflow in parallel.
+EasyVVUQ-QCGPJ provides an API to configure EasyVVUQ to use QCG Pilot Job for execution of demanding parts of EasyVVUQ workflow in parallel.

+In the rest of this documentation EasyVVUQ-QCGPJ is shortened as EasyPJ and QCG Pilot Job as QCG PJ

 ## Requirements
 The software requires pip 18.0.1+ for installation and Python 3.6+ for usage.